 Dry Garlic Chutney Powder Recipe

-Dry Garlic Chutney Powder is a recipe you need to try if you are fan of garlic.
+Dry Garlic Chutney Powder is a recipe you need to try if you are a fan of garlic.
 My boys love garlic and when I saw the recipe on Jayashree's space, I could not wait to try it.

 This group has been taken over by my dear friend and fellow blogger Mireille.
 This month I am paired with Jayashree Trao, who blogs at Evergreen Dishes, and I am really excited to find this delicious chutney powder from her space.